hyperledger/identus-mediator/README.md

 ### Run localy

-Everything can be run with a single command with Docker compose `docker-compose.yml`
+Everything can be run with a single command with Docker compose `docker-compose up`.
+For a specific version you can setup with `MEDIATOR_VERSION` like `MEDIATOR_VERSION=0.9.2-SNAPSHOT docker-compose up`.

 First build to docker image with `NODE_OPTIONS=--openssl-legacy-provider sbt docker:publishLocal`.
 The latest stable image version can also be downloaded from the IOHK repositories.